MingfengLi0122/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+The users are allowed to shop product in different categories and place orders.
+Admin user can modify the stock/name/category of each product and create sale event.

 # Final Product
 ### Home page